Durrani Empire: Foundation of the Afghan state

 Why all this verbose talk?
 God has created Ahmad Khan a much greater man than any of you; his life is the most noble of all the Afghan families.
 Maintain, therefore, God's work, for His wrath will weigh heavily upon you if you destroy it.

 Ahmad Khan reputedly hesitated to accept the open decision of the jirga, so Sabir Khan again intervened.
-He placed some wheat or barley sheaves in Ahmad Khan's turban, and crowned him Badshah, Durr-i-Dauran (Shah, Pearl of the Age).
+He placed some wheat or barley sheaves in Ahmad Khan's turban, and crowned him Pādshah, Durr-i-Durrān (Shah, Pearl of the Pearls).
 The jirga concluded near the city of Kandahar with Ahmad Shah Durrani being selected as the new leader of the Afghans, thus the Durrani dynasty was founded.
 Despite being younger than the other contenders, Ahmad Shah had several overriding factors in his favor.
-He belonged to a respectable family of political background, especially since his father had served as Governor of Herat who died in a battle defending the Afghans.
+He belonged to a respectable family of political background, in particular, his father had served as Governor of Herat and had died in a battle defending the Afghans.